FourtyNos/master_notify/README.md

 # Master Notify 🔔
+Version 1.0.1

-A centralized notification management system for your automations
+A centralized notification management script for your automations.

 ## Problem
 Managing multiple automation notifications can be challenging when: